libmir/D-YAML/docs/tutorials/yaml_syntax.md

 ## Tags

 Tags are identifiers that specify data types of YAML nodes.
-Most default YAML tags are resolved implicitly, so there is no need to specify them.
-D:YAML also supports implicit resolution for custom, user specified tags.
+Most default YAML tags are resolved implicitly, so there is no need to specify them. `mir-yaml` also supports implicit resolution for custom, user specified tags.

 Explicitly specified tags: